 4. Supply Chain Issues

-This is one of the common problems faced by eCommerce platforms globally; the supply issue problems are caused by weather, infrastructure, location, connectivity, roadblocks, and many other factors.
+This is one of the common problems faced by eCommerce platforms globally; supply issue problems are caused by weather, infrastructure, location, connectivity, roadblocks, and many other factors.

 These problems can cause delay or cancellation of the product; whatever the situation is, the company suffers loss.
-Always remember customers don’t want to listen to the reason for cancellation or delay; therefore, in case of the delay, they cancel the order, which leads to heavy loss because you already paid for the courier service.
+Always remember customers don’t want to listen to the reason for cancellation or delay; therefore, in case of a delay, they cancel the order, which leads to heavy loss because you already paid for the courier service.

 This is a tedious procedure that requires a lot of R&D on all the e-commerce platforms selecting the supply chain model.
 So, these were the top challenges majorly faced by eCommerce businesses globally.

-5. Gaining Customers Loyalty
+5. Gaining Customer Loyalty

 How could we forget customer loyalty?
 They are the pillar of any business.
-If you create the base of customer retention, you get additional more customers through their recommendations.
+If you create the base of customer retention, you get additional customers through their recommendations.
 As per the report, 83% of them prefer to recommend a business they trust.

 After some positive words, now let’s focus on the problems; building customer loyalty is not easy, especially for eCommerce companies.
 For example, suppose you’re a loyal fan of Amazon, and if you find something cheaper on Amazon, 99.9% will switch to Flipkart to purchase the same product at a more affordable rate.
 So it’s very tough to cement your customer; this is the reason company offers reward points, cashback, and free home delivery.

 All you can do is have the best customer care experience, listen to the customers’ problems, send a new product or refund the amount in case of a fake or torn product.
-By implementing these things will build trust among customers.
+Implementing these things will build trust among customers.
 And as a result, you will be able to develop a fan base, and customers will be loyal to your business.

 Last but not least, when it comes to dealing with negative reviews, as we have mentioned above, negative feedback doesn’t mean you’re selling the wrong product; it simply means by mistake that a specific customer faced some issue without any intention.